Apostrophe-Corp/0xAuction/Algorand-NFT-SDK/javaScript-sdk/README.md

 #### Fund wallet and Opt-in to asset

 -The User or receiver of the NFT must opt-in to the NFT in their wallet by adding the asset ID generated in the previous step to their wallet.
 -The user must also have few algos in their wallet.
-You can get algos from the [testnet dispenser] (<https://testnet.algoexplorer.io/dispenser>).
+You can get algos from the [testnet dispenser](<https://testnet.algoexplorer.io/dispenser>).

 **You can also use the utility function verifyOptIn() to ensure that the receiver address has opted in to the asset before moving on to the next step.**